 Since we adopted Order WQ 2018-0002, the Central Valley Water Board has amassed almost four years of data on A, R, A/R, and A-R from the Eastern San Joaquin coalition's area and from other coalition areas throughout the Central Valley region.
-The Central Coast Water Board has been collecting total nitrogen applied information for eight years across the entire Central Coast region.
+The Central Coast Water Board has been collecting total nitrogen applied information for eight years across the entire Central Coast region, and will receive its first year's R data from growers in its Groundwater Phase 1 area in March 2024.
 Given the amount of data generated and other progress made in implementing Order WQ 2018-0002, such as developing nitrogen removal coefficients for numerous crops, we hereby direct our staff to work with the regional water boards to conduct a review of the data that have been collected by the regional water boards and the other progress that has been made by CDFA, third parties, academics, and others in furtherance of regional water boards' irrigated lands regulatory programs.
-The review shall be presented at a State Water Board meeting within the next twelve months.
+The review shall be presented at a State Water Board meeting as soon as reasonable, but at least within the next twelve months.
 As part of that review, we direct staff to make recommendations regarding any changes to the data that are being collected and the sufficiency of the data for an expert panel's evaluation.

-Once we determine that sufficient data has been collected for review by an expert panel, we intend to direct staff to initiate an expert panel process to advise us on the next steps for our irrigated lands regulatory programs.
+As soon as we determine that sufficient data has been collected for review by an expert panel, we will direct staff to initiate an expert panel process to advise us on the next steps for our irrigated lands regulatory programs.
+That process will include opportunities for the public to provide their input on the data to be reviewed by the panel, the questions to be posed to the panel, and the areas of expertise for the panelists.
 The expert panel will be comprised of scientific experts drawn from entities such as academic institutions, scientific and policy institutes, and government agencies.
 The work of the expert panel will include opportunities for public participation and will be reviewed by the State Water Board with the expectation that its recommendations will be used to provide additional precedential guidance to the regional water boards' irrigated lands regulatory programs.
+We are committed to acting promptly to initiate a new public process to give further precedential direction if the expert panel recommends any significant revisions to our irrigated lands regulatory program.

 It is premature to determine the full charge of that expert panel now, but we foresee that we will task the expert panel to review the nitrogen applied and nitrogen removed data and evaluate the suitability of expanding the use of the multi-year A/R ratio target values and A-R difference values in our irrigated lands regulatory programs.

-In addition, we expect to task the expert panel to review the modifications to measuring A and R advanced by the Central Coast Water Board in the General WDRs, including discount factors applied to nitrogen in compost and organic fertilizer and the creation of new categories of nitrogen removed (R{SCAVENGE}, R{TREAT}, and R{OTHER}).
+In addition, we expect to task the expert panel to review the modifications to measuring A and R advanced by the Central Coast Water Board in the General WDRs, including discount factors applied to nitrogen in compost and organic fertilizer and the creation of new categories of nitrogen removed (RSCAVENGE, RTREAT, and ROTHER).
 The review of these new categories of A and R will involve evaluating the scientific bases for their measurements and expected efficacy in reducing overall nitrogen loading.
 And we also expect that we will task the expert panel with assessing whether incentivizing the use of nitrogen in irrigation water by excluding it from the calculation of total nitrogen applied is the most appropriate approach for evaluating and controlling potential discharges to groundwater and reducing overall concentrations of nitrates in groundwater.

-C. Consistency with State Water Board's Composting General Order
+B. Consistency with State Water Board's Composting General Order